openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `type`: REQUIRED.
 Value MUST be set to "electronic_signature".

+`signature_type`: String denoting the type of signature used as evidence.
+The value range might be restricted by the respective trust framework.

 `issuer`: String denoting the certification authority that issued the signer's certificate.

 `serial_number`: String containing the serial number of the certificate used to sign.